lieene/unity-tools-vscode/README.md

 For now it has two features:

 - add new file function with asmdef file parsing and template editing
-- unity project version managing (git auto tag and pushing)
+- unity project version managing (version increament and git auto tag and pushing)

 ## Features